 Using the MaxFilesToRetrieve setting and the DelayDocInfo flag, the amount of time required for each item retrieved in a search can be reduced quite a bit, but search time will still be proportional to the number of documents retrieved.
 While a search that finds 1000 documents will still be very fast, a search that retrieves a sufficiently large number of documents can still take a long time.

-To prevent searches that find hundreds of thousands or millions of documents from consuming an excessive amount of resources on a server, you can use two limits on a search job that will halt the search unconditionally.
+To prevent searches that find hundreds of thousands or millions of documents from consuming an excessive amount of resources on a server, you can set two limits in a search job that will halt the search unconditionally.

-First, you can use TimeoutSeconds to halt a search that takes more than a certain number of seconds.
+First, TimeoutSeconds will halt a search that takes more than a certain number of seconds.
 For example, if you set TimeoutSeconds = 5, a search will always halt after five seconds.

-Second, you can use the AutoStopLimit to halt a search after a specified number of documents have been retrieved.
+Second, AutoStopLimit will halt a search after a specified number of documents have been retrieved.
 For example, if you set AutoStopLimit to 1000, the search will automatically halt after 1000 documents have been found.

 AutoStopLimit vs MaxFilesToRetrieve AutoStopLimit tells dtSearch to stop searching after a certain number of files have been found, while MaxFilesToRetrieve tells dtSearch how many files to return in search results.
 For example, if AutoStopLimit is 500 and MaxFilesToRetrieve is 100, then the search will return the best-matching 100 files out of the first 500 retrieved.

 How to tell if a limit was reached The error handler for a search job will tell you if the search job was terminated because of one of these limits.
 If the TimeoutSeconds value was reached, it will contain dtsErTimeout (13).
 If the AutoStopLimit was reached, it will contains dtsErSearchLimitReached (120).